 This rules manual is originally written in English but may be translated into other languages to improve the ease of access and understanding for teams.
-In the case of apparent conflicting meanings between a translated version and the English language version, the English version published on the Make it website will be considered the correct version.
+In the case of apparent conflicting meanings between a translated version and the English language version, the English version published on the "Make it" a.s.b.l. website will be considered the correct version.